LEARNAcademy/Instructor-Resources/javascript/functions.md

     // create a function named `pluralizer` that takes a number and a singular noun as arguments const pluralizer = (number, noun) => {
-      // use conditional and logical operators to evaluate a number
+      // use conditional and strict inequality operators to evaluate a number
-      // if a number is not 1 return the number and the plural noun by attaching "s" using string interpolation if(number != 1) {
+      // if a number is not 1 return the number and the plural noun by attaching "s" using string interpolation if(number !== 1) {
         return `${number} ${noun}s`
       }
       // else return number and singular noun